Health Poverty Action is part of a global movement.

-Health campaigners worldwide achieved a major breakthrough in 1978, at the UN Alma-Ata Conference on Primary Health Care.
-This conference statement signalled a new approach to health care, often described as the ‘primary health care approach’ or the ‘Alma-Ata principles’ – deeply rooted in the social and structural determinants of health, and emphasising the importance of accountability to the people.
-A global target of achieving “Health for All” by the year 2000 was also established.
+In 1978, health campaigners worldwide achieved a major breakthrough at the UN Alma-Ata Conference on Primary Health Care.
+This conference statement signalled a new approach to health care, often described as the ‘primary health care approach’ or the ‘Alma-Ata principles’ – deeply rooted in the social and structural determinants of health (such as poverty eradication), and emphasising the importance of health care being accountable and accessible to the people it serves.
+A global target of achieving “Health for All” by the year 2000 was established.

 Health Poverty Action was born out of this primary health care movement.
 We have always been part of it, and it remains our primary global network (now known as the People’s Health Movement).